BroadbandForum/usp/faq/index.md

 ## I'm building a USP Agent.
 How do I get certified?

 The conformance test plan for USP Agents is defined in [TR-469](https://usp-compliance.broadband-forum.org/).
-This test plan evolves, and forms the basis for the Broadband Forum's USP Agent Certification Program (coming in early 2020).
+This test plan evolves, and forms the basis for the Broadband Forum's [USP Agent Certification Program](https://www.broadband-forum.org/testing-and-certification-programs/bbf-369-usp-certification).

 ## I have suggestions on USP or things that I would like to see added to the data models.
 How do I get involved?